 Vala Mal Doran in Stargate SG-1.
 In mid-season eight, she unsuccessfully hijacks the Prometheus.
 In Season nine, she gradually moves from minor villain to anti-hero, being partially responsible for bringing the Ori to the Milky Way among other things.
 In season nine, she becomes a full SG-1 member, though not after losing her memory once.

-Played with on episode 2.4 of Misfits, which introduces a guy named Ollie with all the traits of a sixth ranger: he joins the community service with the main gang, starts to get along with them and even has a superpower like them... but he's killed ten minutes into the episode.
-Ironically, Ollie's heart is transplanted to Ill Girl Nikki, who eventually becomes the sixth ranger for the rest of season 2.
+Played with on episode 2.4, which introduces a guy named Ollie with all the traits of a sixth ranger: he joins the community service with the main gang, starts to get along with them and even has a superpower like them... but he's killed ten minutes into the episode.
+Ironically, Ollie's heart is transplanted to Ill Girl Nikki, who eventually becomes the sixth ranger for the rest of Season 2.

 Gunther and Tinka Hessenheffer in Shake It Up, despite the latter being billed as a recurring character.

 In the second season of Community Chang attempts to join the study group.

 Some of the shows in the Ultra Series have featured secondary Ultrabeings that help out the main hero in times of need, although most of them were just guest characters that appeared for a few episodes or heroes from previous shows.
 It wasn't until Ultraman Gaia that the show featured two regular Ultra Heroes, the eponymous Gaia and his rival Ultraman Agul.

 Done multiple times on Babylon 5.
 Most of the time, it was to replace a departing character (Sheridan for Sinclair, Lochley for Ivanova), but Marcus Cole, introduced in the third season, is a straight example.

 Kat of Alphas was introduced in the second season and spent the majority of the following episodes trying to officially join the team, which she eventually succeeded in doing.